2014 FIFA World Cup qualification – CAF third round: Matches

 Ivory Coast won 4–2 on aggregate and qualified for the 2014 FIFA World Cup.

 Nigeria won 4–1 on aggregate and qualified for the 2014 FIFA World Cup.

 Cameroon won 4–1 on aggregate and qualified for the 2014 FIFA World Cup.

 Ghana won 7–3 on aggregate and qualified for the 2014 FIFA World Cup.

 3–3 on aggregate.
 Algeria won on the away goals rule and qualified for the 2014 FIFA World Cup.

-Burkina Faso's protest that Algeria goalscorer Madjid Bougherra was ineligible to play in qualification has been thrown out by FIFA.
+Burkina Faso's protest that Algeria goalscorer Madjid Bougherra was ineligible to play in qualification was thrown out by FIFA.